hackerkid/mentorships/README.md

 * Edx cs50 - The best CS course in the world.
 An introduction to the intellectual enterprises of computer science and the art of programming.

 ## Assignment 2
-** Deadline - September 13, 2016 **
+**Deadline - September 13, 2016**

-* Create an account on Github.
-* Make a repository called programs.
+* Make a repository called programs in Github.
 * Add the 'check_prime.cpp' file to 'programs' repository.
+* The commit message should be "Add program to check whether number is prime."